 The Gallaher Trust works alongside a number of Delivery Partners servicing an array of sectors.

-Details of the Delivery Partners and projects we have supported in the past and those we are currently supporting can be noted below.
+Details of the Delivery Partners and projects we have supported in the past and those we are currently supporting are shown below.
 Click on the Partner logos to go straight to that section.

 The Northern Ireland Hospitality School of Excellence

-The school has now created bar and food service academies, including the Chef Academy in 2022, with an additional £150,000 funding.
-At these academies, trainees receive accredited training at Northern Regional College or South Eastern Regional College and, upon graduation, are guaranteed a job with one of the above three hotels.
+The school has now created bar and food service academies, including the Chef Academy in 2022, with an additional £146,000 funding.
+At these academies, trainees receive accredited training at Northern Regional College or South Eastern Regional College and, upon graduation, were guaranteed a job with one of the above three hotels.
+These academies have now created a total of 79 jobs and the School has also recently attracted funding from private sector businesses.

 Northern Regional College